LibraryCarpentry/librarycarpentry.github.io/_posts/2018/06/2018-06-12-value-of-community.md

 show_meta: true
 ---

-> "I've found my tribe."

-_Quote from a CarpentryCon attendee._

 [Belinda Weaver has already given a great overview of CarpentryCon](https://carpentries.org/blog/2018/06/carpentry-con-report/), praising both the program and the atmosphere of the conference.
 One of the most important lessons that I learned during the conference was how great it is